hdShang/arxiv-daily/docs/cs-CV/2025-08-18/papers/250812750v3-d2-mamba-dual-scale-fusion-and-dual-path-scanning-with-ssms-for-shad.md

 ---
 layout: default
-title: D2-Mamba: Dual-Scale Fusion and Dual-Path Scanning with SSMs for Shadow Removal
+title: "D2-Mamba: Dual-Scale Fusion and Dual-Path Scanning with SSMs for Shadow Removal"
 ---

 # D2-Mamba: Dual-Scale Fusion and Dual-Path Scanning with SSMs for Shadow Removal